March 18

 Step 7: Choose Your Contractor and Schedule the Work

 Once the claim is approved, you choose the contractor.
-Your insurance company cannot require you to use a specific company or a company from their preferred vendor list.
+Your insurance company cannot force you to use a specific company from their preferred vendor list, even if they offer one.
 The choice is yours.

 Missouri does not have a statewide general contractor license, so look for contractors who are insured, use in-house crews, and can show you both a general liability certificate and a workers compensation certificate before they start.
 Never pay the full amount upfront.
 A small deposit is standard.
 Final payment comes after the work is complete and you have inspected it yourself.
 For a full overview of the roof replacement process, visit our roof replacement page.